Cast

 23 January 2024

-The four movements of this piece are named after various locations within the ancient city after which this piece is named - Qart Hadasht, meaning New City, in the punic tongue, better known in modern times by the anglicised version of its Greek and Roman name - Carthage.
+The five movements of this piece are named after various locations within the ancient city after which this piece is named - Qart Hadasht, meaning New City, in the punic tongue, better known in modern times by the anglicised version of its Greek and Roman name - Carthage.

 The Cothon was the great harbour from which the Carthaginians projected their power throughout the Mediterranean.
 It consisted of a rectangular commercial harbour leading into a circular military harbour.